The Fifth Musketeer: Production

-Filming took place in September 1976 under the title Behind the Iron Mask to avoid confusion with a TV movie version called The Man in the Iron Mask.
+Filming took place in September 1976 under the title Behind the Iron Mask to avoid confusion with a TV movie adaptation of Alexandre Dumas' The Vicomte of Bragelonne: Ten Years Later called The Man in the Iron Mask.

 The film was shot in and around Vienna, Austria at locations including Schönbrunn Palace, Auersperg Palace, Votive Church, Liechtenstein Castle and Kreuzenstein Castle.
 Sylvia Kristel's lines were reportedly dubbed in by another actress.
 She was paid $300,000.